riyaamahajan/CANTILEVER2/README.md

-I have tried 4 models
+I have tried 4 models :
-Logistic Regression  89% accuracy
+Logistic Regression with 89% accuracy,
-Multinomial Model 86.44% accuracy
+Multinomial Model with 86.44% accuracy,
-Linear SVC  89.22% accuracy
+Linear SVC with 89.22% accuracy,
-Tuned Linear SVC 89.41% accuracy
+Tuned Linear SVC with 89.41% accuracy.